 How clever!

-So when an administration wants to rebuild American industry, it calls the same people who fund the startups (because these people rebuilding and funding are the same people).
+So when an administration wants to rebuild American industries, it calls the same people who fund the startups (because these people rebuilding and funding are the same people).
 Similarly, when venture funds want guaranteed returns, they wrap themselves in the language of national security, competitiveness, or “abundance” to move closer to the White House which grants these outcomes (again: the same people!).

 You can trace the shift cleary through three eras: